python/mypy/test-data/unit/README.md

     $ python3 -m pip install -U -r test-requirements.txt

+You must also have a Python 2.7 binary installed that can import the `typing`
+module:

+    $ python2 -m pip install -U typing

 To run all tests, run the script `runtests.py` in the mypy repository:

     $ ./runtests.py